-According to the Statcounter GlobalStats, Pinterest was almost as popular in Canada as Facebook back in March.
+According to Statcounter GlobalStats, Pinterest was almost as popular in Canada as Facebook back in March.
 It’s particularly interesting since the trend is completely different from the situation in Poland, where Facebook is far ahead of the competition.
-It’s also worth taking into account Twitter, Instagram, YouTube and Reddit, even though they might bring less significant results than the most popular social networks.
+It’s also worth taking into account Twitter, Instagram, YouTube, and Reddit, even though they might bring less significant results than the most popular social networks.

 Where to build links?

 Link building can bring a lot of benefits, provided that you build quality links in the process.
-Google takes into account factors such as valuable and comprehensive content, site optimisation, as well as the number and quality of backlinks.
+Google takes into account factors such as valuable and comprehensive content, site optimization, as well as the number and quality of backlinks.
 That’s precisely why links should be built from relevant and secure websites.
 Their types should vary as well – with different anchor texts, including the address of the domain itself.
 As for Google – the links should be natural and bring some value to the users.
 With its algorithms, Google strives to provide the most relevant and useful answers to what search engine users might be looking for.

 Even though the SEO in Canada is done “in a standard way”, link building is a slightly different story.
 Many SEO agencies use the same approach to link building worldwide – but it’s not a good way to go.
 Link building in Canada is essential… building links in Canada, not in any other country.
 It would be a big mistake to build links only from the US websites – that’s why it should be avoided, along with the .com domains.
-Canada is an independent country that has thousands of relevant websites with .ca domain, which should be taken into account when building links.
-This rule should not be taken too seriously, though – building doffolow links from org., .com, or .edu won’t hurt that much.
-It’s also worth sticking to the sites of Page Authority between 4-8 and avoiding catalogues that Google sees as spam.
+Canada is an independent country that has thousands of relevant websites with a .ca domain, which should be taken into account when building links.
+This rule should not be taken too seriously, though – building ‘dofollow’ links from org., .com, or .edu won’t hurt that much.
+It’s also worth sticking to the sites of Page Authority between 4-8 and avoiding catalogs that Google sees as spam.
 It’s essential, however, to create unique and high-quality content.

-When starting SEO process in Canada, it’s a good practice to get familiar with the most popular search engines.
+When starting the SEO process in Canada, it’s a good practice to get familiar with the most popular search engines.
 Each of them has its own set of rules, which is why you should be aware of them first.
 Below you can find data from March 2019 that show how the search engines are being used in Canada (according to Statcounter GlobalStats).

 Google’s edge over the competition is clearly visible with its 93%.
 It means that it’s worth following Google’s guidelines when optimising websites in Canada and strive for the highest positions in Google’s SERP possible.
 Google’s popularity is well-deserved, mostly due to complex projects and the speed of finding the results for every search engine user.
 Bing takes the second places, even though it’s share is quite marginal – a little above 4%.
 Other search engines listed are Yahoo (2,16%), DuckDuckGo (0,7%), MSN (0,11%) and Baidu (0,04%).

 When dealing with international SEO and choosing a domain, it’s recommended to go for multiregional domains.
 To put it simply, it’s a website meant specifically for the users from a given country.
 Multilingual websites, on the other hand, offer content in multiple languages.
 Multilingual websites might be cheaper for entrepreneurs but are not the best way to go.
-In Canada, its .ca domain is an asset when it comes to site optimisation.
-Actually, your website might not be added to a local catalogue otherwise.
+In Canada, its .ca domain is an asset when it comes to site optimization.
+Actually, your website might not be added to a local catalog otherwise.
 It’s also worth remembering that if you want to have your images displayed in Google, you should have different pictures for each version of the website.

-E-commerce market in Canada
+The E-commerce market in Canada

 According to the statistics from 2018, there’s a visible increase in e-commerce retail sales.
 Last year, for example, they increased by 9,1% in comparison to the year before.
 And it’s only the beginning – it’s estimated that in 2020 the sales will grow by another 9,1%.
-Below you can find a graph which shows these numbers, along with the estimates till 2023.
+Below you can find a graph that shows these numbers, along with the estimates till 2023.

 The numbers for Canada are pretty impressive, especially given the fact that e-commerce sales amounted to 40 billion dollars last year.
 What’s more, they are expected to continue growing – and to reach more than 55 billion dollars.
 It’s easy to see, therefore, that this market is attractive for many countries.
 In fact, the Canadian market is growing at an unprecedented rate.
 Plus, as the graph below presents – the e-commerce market share is also growing rapidly, based on the data from Statista.com.